hmtinc/Diceware-/README.md

 - debugInfo : Holds a boolean value which indicates if debug info should be outputted
 - diceWareWord : Holds a string with a single Diceware word
 - diceWarePassword : Holds the password as a string

+#Sample Use
+The Sample Use folder contains some sample files repersenting the libraries functions.

 #Goals
 The Goal of the diceware ++ is to provide a simple way to generate diceware passwords in c++.